Hubs-Foundation/hubs-discord-bot/README.md

 # hubs-discord-bot

 A Discord bot that interacts with [Mozilla Hubs](https://hubs.mozilla.com).
-Mostly bridges chat and lets you see who is currently in Hubs from Discord.
+Mostly bridges information (chat, media links, joins/leaves) and lets you see who is currently in Hubs from Discord.

 To configure it, either create a `.env` file in the root directory with settings, or set equivalent environment variables.
 You can see configurables in `.env.defaults`.